Eszti/notes/it/DistributedSystems.md

 - server requests are stateless
 - cacheable requests
 - uniform interface
+  - HTTP methods
+  - requests are made to a resource's URI
+  - response can confirm alternation & can provide hypertext
+- RESTful
+  - web services with REST architecture, everything is a resource

 ### Problems

 - too diffficult to be qualified as "REST"
 - dogma of REST vs Pragmatism
+- overfetching and underfetching
+- server provides ALL the possible follow-up links that depend on resource state

 ### HATEOAS